ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 determination of the substances indirectly or directly contained within a item represented by a Granta MI record, consider using the :ref:`ref_grantami_bomanalytics_api_impactedsubstances_index`.

+.. note:: The API documented in this section is only available if you have the MI Restricted Substances feature included in your license.
+A :class:`~ansys.grantami.bomanalytics.LicensingException` will be raised if the feature is not available.

 .. toctree::
    :maxdepth: 3